aws-samples/aws-panorama-samples/tools/sideloading/README.md

 ## Security notice

-* > We do not recommend doing this on a production system because this creates a security vulnerability and might disrupt the normal operation of your device.
+* > We do not recommend doing this on a production system because this is a development feature that has not been AWS Security validated for use in production systems.
 * > Opening a port to create a webserver could but doesn't necessarily create a security vulnerability and you will be relying on the security of the downloaded environment to protect your development environment.

 ## Security best practices

 * > This sideloading solution uses certificate files and private key files for mutual authentication.
-Please keep the them secure, use them only for sideloading to your device, and don't share them widely.
+Please keep the them secure, use them only for sideloading to your device, and don't share them widely such as adding those files in the version control system, or sharing files from public S3 bucket.
-* > When creating certificate & private key files, use the appropriate expiry (default : 30 days) and avoid using unncessary long expiry.
+* > When creating certificate & private key files, use the minimum required expiry at longest 30 days.
 As needed, please implement periodic rotation of the certificate and key files so that they don't expire.
-* > When you deploy your application to Production environment, close the Inbound networking port for sideloading.
-Also delete the certificate files and key files.
+* > When you deploy your application to Production environment, follow the steps in [How to switch to Production mode](#how-to-switch-to-production-mode) in this docment.

 ## How to use

-1. Under the top directory of your application (where assets / graphs / packages directories exist), run the "install.py" script to generate and install necessary files.
+1. Open a terminal window on your development host.
+Under the top directory of your application (where assets / graphs / packages directories exist), run the "install.py" script to generate and install necessary files.

     ``` bash
     python3 aws-panorama-samples/tools/sideloading/install.py --expiry 30 --app-src-dir ./packages/123456789012-code-1.0/src